 If you sustained a severe injury while working in Indiana, the last thing you want to worry about is paying for any surgeries you need as a result.
 Surgeries can cost patients thousands of dollars, and the extensive recovery time after a procedure can take a big bite out of your income.

 The good news for injured workers in Indiana is workers’ compensation benefits generally cover the cost of surgery.
 If you have suffered a work-related injury that requires surgery, you might also qualify for additional benefits, such as wage replacement.

-The Indiana workers’ compensation lawyers from Klezmer Maudlin PC put together this guide to help you understand the average workers’ comp benefits for surgery.
+The Indianapolis workers’ compensation lawyers from Klezmer Maudlin PC put together this guide to help you understand the average workers’ comp benefits for surgery.
 Below you’ll find more information on how workers’ comp claims work in Indiana, what workers’ compensation covers, and what benefits you might qualify for.

 Workers’ Comp Benefits in Indiana

 First and foremost: Does workers’ compensation cover surgery for Indiana employees?
 The short answer is yes.
 If you qualify for workers’ compensation benefits and your employer accepts your claim, they will cover all reasonable and medically necessary treatments for your injury.
 So, as long as your doctor says your surgery is medically necessary, you don’t have to pay for it.

 State law says most Indiana employers must provide workers’ compensation insurance covering their full- and part-time employees.